dm4t2/vue-currency-input/docs/config/README.md

 `value` | Number |  The value of the input. `v-model` is supported.
 `currency` | String | A [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217) currency code (for example `USD` or `EUR`).
 Default is `EUR`.
 `locale` | String | A [BCP 47](https://tools.ietf.org/html/bcp47) language tag (for example `en` or `de-DE`).
 Default is `undefined` (use the runtime's default locale).
-`distraction-free` | Boolean | Whether to hide the formatting and unnecessary fraction digits on focus.
+`distraction-free` | Boolean/Object | Whether to hide negligible fraction digits, the currency symbol and the thousands separator symbol on focus.
 Default is `true`.
+You can also pass an object of boolean properties to configure each option: `{hideNegligibleFractionDigits, hideCurrencySymbol, hideThousandsSeparatorSymbol}` (see [examples](/examples/#distraction-free-mode)).
+Using `false` will leave the formatted value untouched on focus.
 `min` | Number | Minimum value.
 Default is `null` (no limitation).
 Must be less than `max`.
 `max` | Number | Maximum value.
 Default is `null` (no limitation).
 Must be greater than `min`.
 `validate-on-input` | Boolean | Whether to apply the number range validation on input.
 Default is `false` (validation is applied on blur). **Not recommended** when using both `min` and `max` values for validation.